The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 \subsection{Young tableaux}

 Throughout this section we use Young tableaux in order to characterise index symmetries of tensors.
-Young tableaux define elements in the group algebra of the permutation group $S_d$.
+Young tableaux def\/ine elements in the group algebra of the permutation group~$S_d$.
 That is, a Young tableau stands for a (formal) linear combination of permutations of $d$ objects.
 In our case, these objects will be certain tensor indices.
-For the sake of simplicity of notation we will identify a Young tableau with the group algebra element it defines.
-It will be sufficient for our purposes to consider the examples below.
+For the sake of simplicity of notation we will identify a Young tableau with the group algebra element it def\/ines.
+It will be suf\/f\/icient for our purposes to consider the examples below.
 For more examples and a detailed explanation of the notation as well as the techniques used here, we refer the reader to \cite{Schoebel}.

 A Young tableau consisting of a single row denotes the sum of all permutations of the indices in this row.
 For example, using cycle notation,